isabelrdz00/Customer-Churn-Case-Study/README.md

 The final report is designed for business stakeholders who need to understand why customers leave and where the company can intervene.

 **Data Analysis Workflow**

 This project follows the five-step data analysis flow used in real Power BI engagements.

 1. Data Check (Quality Review)
 - Verified column types and formats
 - Checked for missing values or anomalies

--Confirmed churn labels (“Yes” / “No”)
+- Confirmed churn labels (“Yes” / “No”)
 - Cross-referenced the metadata sheet for accuracy

 2. Data Exploration